wp-plugins/email-users/readme.txt

 `

 == Changelog ==

+= Version 4.6.5 =
+* Fixed sorting issue which was caused by commenting out code for debugging purposes to resolve problem fixed in 4.6.4.

 = Version 4.6.4 =
 * Fixed bug which caused first and last names to display as N/A in some instances.